Young flyers traveling alone

 Even if you’re not able to take your child through security, you’ll need to stay at the airport until the flight has taken off.

-When it's time to board, your child will board before other travelers so our flight attendants can:
+When it's time to board, your child will board before normal boarding beings so our flight attendants can: